 My Concerns About the Bronco

-There are a couple of design issues with the Bronco that do make me pause.
+There are a couple of issues with the Bronco that initially made me scratch my head.

-The charcoal basket will hold eight pounds of charcoal which is advertised as being enough for “all day smoking”.
-Eight pounds is about half a bag of Kingsford and I have no idea how efficient this smoker actually is.
+The charcoal basket will hold nine pounds of charcoal which is advertised as being enough for “all day smoking”.
+Nine pounds is about half a bag of Kingsford and I have no idea how efficient this smoker actually is.
 You might get five hours or you might get ten…it would be nice to have some real world testing data.

 Again, not a deal killer by any means but something to be aware of.